niuers/niuers.github.io/_posts/2021-04-19-Python Libraries.md

 11. `random`
     1. `random.choice(seq)`: Return a random element from the non-empty sequence `seq`.
 If `seq` is empty, raises `IndexError`
     2.

+12. `lru_cache(maxsize=128, typed=False)`: Least-recently-used cache decorator
+    1. If `maxsize` is set to `None`, the LRU features are disabled and the cache can grow without bound.
+    2. Python implements it using double linked list.

 [Python OrderedDict Source]: https://github.com/python/cpython/blob/226a012d1cd61f42ecd3056c554922f359a1a35d/Objects/odictobject.c
 [RealPython Defaultdict]: https://realpython.com/python-defaultdict/#diving-deeper-into-defaultdict